CRYPTOCURRENCIES FOR BEGINNERS

 The Lesson

 Crypto basics: digital money existing only as bits on computers.
-Bitcoin, Ethereum, and a few others matter-the rest don't have enough circulation to easily convert to cash.
-Blockchain is a database where you can add things but never edit the past-if anyone messes with it, the network notices.
-A 'wallet' is misleading-it's just a viewer app, nothing's actually 'in' it.
+Bitcoin, Ethereum, and a few others matter.
+The rest don't have enough circulation to easily convert to cash.
+Blockchain is a database where you can add things but never edit the past.
+If anyone messes with it, the network notices.
+A 'wallet' is misleading.
+It's just a viewer app, nothing's actually 'in' it.
 You own crypto through codes (long strings of characters).
-If someone gets your codes, they get your money-no recourse.
+If someone gets your codes, they get your money.
+No recourse.
 Exchanges let you swap cryptos or cash out.
 Smart contracts let you program automatic agreements.

 Real-World Example

 A founder wants crypto in their talent stack but finds it intimidating.
-They start simple: download MetaMask (carefully-scammers create fake versions), buy $100 of ETH through a major exchange, and send it to their wallet to understand the flow.
+They start simple: download MetaMask (carefully.
+Scammers create fake versions), buy $100 of ETH through a major exchange, and send it to their wallet to understand the flow.
 They learn: wallet is a viewer, codes are ownership, transactions are irreversible.
 Now they can follow crypto discussions intelligently and spot opportunities others miss.
 The $100 was tuition.

 Watch Scott explain this lesson